 The late 19th Century saw marked improvement in service rifles, but the US military’s choice of the M1895 Winchester Lee Navy and M1898 Krag-Jørgensen ended up showing a deficiency in performance compared to the more advanced and ballistically superior Mauser rifle.
-These deficiencies were put on display when American troops squared off against Spanish troops armed with Mausers in Cuba and the Philippines, leaving Springfield Armory scrambling for a modern response.
-The answer would some in the form of the United States Rifle, Caliber .30, Model 1903, chambered in the .30 Caliber, Model of 1903 cartridge.
+These deficiencies were put on display when American troops squared off against Spanish forces armed with Mausers in Cuba and the Philippines, leaving Springfield Armory scrambling for a modern response.
+The answer would come in the form of the United States Rifle, Caliber .30, Model 1903.
 While not a complete copy of the Mauser, the action and bolt in particular were heavily incorporated, leading to copyright infringement lawsuits and the US government paying royalties to Mauser for a period of time.
-The M1903 design was greatly improved with the advent of the .30 Caliber Model of 1906 Ball Cartridge, a superior round with excellent ballistic performance known worldwide as the .30-06.
-The next few years would see the US arsenals upgrade and retrofit existing M1903 rifles with new barrels and peep sights, and also replace the early internal rod-bayonet designed rifles and their stocks to the exterior M1905 Bayonet system.
+The M1903’s original chambering, in the .30 Caliber, Model of 1903 cartridge was greatly improved with the advent of the .30 Caliber Model of 1906 ball cartridge, a superior round with excellent ballistic performance known worldwide as the .30-06.
+The next few years would see the US arsenals upgrade and retrofit existing M1903 rifles with the new .30-06 barrels, ballistically matched peep sights, as well as replace the early internal rod-bayonet rifles and their stocks to the exterior M1905 bayonet system.
 These improvements would render the M1903 into the iconic rifle who’s accurate and rugged reputation in the field would make it world renowned in the early half of the 20th Century.

 Springfield Armory Model 1903, chambered in .30-03, with Mauser style ladder sights and the early rod bayonet design.
 The improvements of the 1905 and 1906 would make the M1903 much more appealing to the Marine Corps (photo: www.icollector.com).